FlUxIuS/blerp/README.md

 # BLE Re-Pairing Attacks PoC

-This repository contains the attacks PoCs as described in the paper [BLERP: BLE Re-Pairing Attacks and Defenses](TODO) published at NDSS 26'.
+This repository contains the attacks PoCs as described in the paper [BLERP: BLE Re-Pairing Attacks and Defenses](TODO) accepted at NDSS 26'.

-The artifact is also available at [doi.org/10.5281/zenodo.17671927](https://doi.org/10.5281/zenodo.17671927)
+The artifact will also be available at [doi.org/10.5281/zenodo.17671927](https://doi.org/10.5281/zenodo.17671927)

 ## Requirements